No More Intrusive Thoughts: 4 Ways To Hack Your Brain For Better Sex

 - If you want to motivate yourself: "This will feel great once we get going.
 It's just like going to the gym—I might not feel like going at first, but I'm always glad I did."

-- If you want to create more desire for your partner: The specific thought will depend on you and your partner, but practice looking for things you find sexy about them.
+- If you want to have more desire for your partner: The specific thought will depend on you and your partner, but practice looking for things you find sexy about them.
 Think about how you used to feel when you did have active sexual desire for them, and bring up those memories or thoughts and relive them on purpose.

 - If you want to create sexy feelings for yourself: Think about a time you felt really sexy—what was going on?
 What were you thinking about yourself?
 There's always a thought even if you weren't aware of it at the time.
 Wearing something that makes you feel sexy or putting on a slow jams playlist can help, but fundamentally it's thinking about yourself as a sexy and sexual person that will really light the fire within.